javelit/docs/content/deploy/concepts/_index.md

 - Securely handle your secrets and private information.
 - Remote start your app (`streamlit run`).

-If you're using Jeamlit Community Cloud, we'll do most of the work for you!
+If you're using Javelit Community Cloud, we'll do most of the work for you!

 */}